-- 3.14.7.15.
-The Cabinet will report to the Council as required under the Access to Information Procedure Rules set out at Part 4A of this Constitution on any matter which is classified as a Key Decision and is dealt with under special urgency procedures. - 3.15.
-Questions, statements and petitions can be submitted by members of the public at meetings of the Cabinet in accordance with Council Procedure Rule 27 and Appendix 6 of the Council Procedure Rules. - 8.1.
-Voting at Cabinet meetings will be by a show of hands.
+7.15.
+The Cabinet will report to the Council as required under the Access to Information Procedure Rules set out at Part 4A of this Constitution on any matter which is classified as a Key Decision and is dealt with under special urgency procedures.

+8. Voting at Cabinet Meetings

-- 8.2. and aAny mMember may require, immediately after the vote is taken, that the record of decision of the meeting record how they voted or abstained. - 8.3.
-Where there are equal votes cast, the Leader, or in their absence, the person presiding, will have a second and casting vote. - 4.1.8.4.
-Voting for any office or appointment, including any paid appointment, where more than one person is nominated shall be by secret ballot conducted in accordance with Council Procedure Rule 16Rule 1819 of Part 4D of this Constitution.
+- 8.1.
+Voting at Cabinet meetings will be by a show of hands. - 8.2.
+Any member may require, immediately after the vote is taken, that the record of decision of the meeting record how they voted or abstained. - 8.3.
+Where there are equal votes cast, the Leader, or in their absence, the person presiding, will have a second and casting vote. - 8.4.
+Voting for any office or appointment, including any paid appointment, where more than one person is nominated shall be by secret ballot conducted in accordance with Rule 18 of Part 4D of this Constitution.

-5.9.
-Cabinet Committees/Sub-Committees
+9. Cabinet Committees/Sub-Committees

-- 9.1.
-The Cabinet may appoint such Committees or Sub-Committees as it considers necessary and appropriate to assist in the discharge of its functions. - 5.1.9.2.
-In making such appointments, the Cabinet must specify the name of the Committee/Sub-Committee, its membership (including its ChairmanChair and, if appropriate, Vice-ChairmanChair) and the terms of reference of the body.
+9.1.
+The Cabinet may appoint such Committees or Sub-Committees as it considers necessary and appropriate to assist in the discharge of its functions.

+9.2.
+In making such appointments, the Cabinet must specify the name of the Committee/Sub-Committee, its membership (including its Chair and, if appropriate, Vice-Chair) and the terms of reference of the body.

-6.10.
-Motion under Meeting Procedure Rule 9 of Part 4D12
+10. Motion under Procedure Rule 9 of Part 4D

-A mover of a motion under Meeting-Procedure Rule 9 of Part 4D of this Constitution 42 which has been referred to the Cabinet for consideration must attend the meeting of the Cabinet when their motion is under consideration and explain the motion.
+A mover of a motion under Procedure Rule 9 of Part 4D of this Constitution which has been referred to the Cabinet for consideration must attend the meeting of the Cabinet when their motion is under consideration and explain the motion.
 The mover of the motion will be advised of the date and time of the meeting when the matter is to be considered and they will be sent a copy of the relevant papers.

-7.11.
-Resolving disputes
+11. Resolving disputes